-- Provide you with the proper procedures to begin a student organization at UIU. - Help organizations be aware of what resources are available on campus. - Help organizations be aware of university policies and procedures. - Aid student organizations, specifically in regards to help creating a mission, purpose, planning, promoting and providing quality programs and presence on the UIU campus and Fayette Community. - Recommend best practices for creating a learning environment where integrity, respect, teamwork and responsibility are valued, and leadership skills-such as communication, time management and problem solving to name a few-are practiced. - Guide individuals on the best ways to maximize their student involvement experience.
+- Provide students with the proper procedures to begin a student organization at UIU. - Help organizations be aware of what resources are available on campus. - Help organizations be aware of university policies and procedures. - Offer assistance to student organizations, specifically in regards to planning, promoting and providing quality programs on campus. - Recommend best practices for creating a learning environment where integrity, respect, teamwork and responsibility are valued, and leadership skills-such as communication, time management and problem solving, to name a few-are practiced. - Guide individuals on the best ways to maximize their student involvement experience.

 While this manual is meant to be a summary of certain matters of interest to student organizations, its readers should be aware that it is not a complete statement of all procedures, rules and regulations of Upper Iowa University.
-Divisions and departments of UIU may have their own policies and procedures, which apply to student organizations as well.
+Divisions and departments of UIU may have their own policies and procedures, which apply to student organizations as well and all students must abide by the Student Code of Conduct.

-If you have any questions about the manual, would like to schedule a time to discuss starting a student organization, or need information on how you can improve your organization, please contact the Coordinator of Student Engagement at (563) 425-5311 to arrange a meeting time.
+If you have any questions about the manual, would like to schedule a time to discuss starting a student organization, or need information on how you can improve your organization, please contact the Director of Student Engagement and Leadership at (563) 425-5311 to schedule a meeting.